godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

     |componentwise|

-    Add unsigned integers and generate carry.

-    adds two 32-bit unsigned integer variables (scalars or vectors) and generates a 32-bit unsigned integer result, along with a carry output.
+    Adds two 32-bit unsigned integer values (scalars or vectors) and returns a 32-bit unsigned integer, along with a carry output stored in ``carry``.
-    The value carry is .

     :param x:
         The first operand.